Violating the KCBS inequality with a toy mechanism: Preliminaries

 \end{defn} Straightforward calculations show that this behavior is nondisturbing (definition \ref{Def: Nondisturbance}).
-As a consequence, $p$ associates, for any measurement $A_{i}$, a unique (i.e., context-independent) probability distribution $p(\cdot| A_{i})$ on $\{\bot,\top\}$ --- just take any component of $p$ containing $A_{i}$ and marginalize it.
-All measurements $A_{i}$, $i=,\dots,4$, have the same distribution, given by
+As a consequence, $p$ associates, for any measurement $A_{i}$, a unique (i.e., context-independent) probability distribution $p(\cdot| A_{i})$ on $\{\bot,\top\}$ --- to define $p(\cdot| A_{i})$, just take any component of $p$ containing $A_{i}$ and marginalize it.
+All measurements $A_{i}$, $i=0,\dots,4$, have the same distribution, namely

 It is well known that this behavior has no quantum realization (definition \ref{def: Quantum behavior}) \cite{amaral2018graph}; in particular, it is contextual (definition \ref{Def: Noncontextual}).
-Finally, it can be shown that it violates the \textbf{KCBS inequality}, a famous noncontextuality inequality for the $5$-cycle \cite{amaral2018graph}, named after Alexander A. Klyachko, M. Ali Can, Sinem Binicioğlu and Alexander S. Shumovsky \cite{KCBSeminal}.
+Finally, it violates the \textbf{KCBS inequality}, a famous noncontextuality inequality for the $5$-cycle \cite{amaral2018graph, CSW}, named after Alexander A. Klyachko, M. Ali Can, Sinem Binicioğlu and Alexander S. Shumovsky \cite{KCBSeminal}, which asserts (by means of an equivalence \cite{CSW, amaral2018graph}) that a behavior $p$ in the $5$-cycle is noncontextual only if it satisfies